Get

 However, not all raw animal bones are appropriate for your dog.
 First, you must find a bone about the size of your dog’s head.
 Anything smaller can be swallowed and become lodged in their throat, causing them to choke.

 Similarly, you should never give your dog cooked bones.
 Cooked bones can splinter, and your dog could become injured if the splinters are swallowed.
-If giving your dog raw animal bones intimidates you, you can offer them a chew toy instead.
-Talk to your veterinarian for recommendations on which raw bones are best for your particular pup.
+If giving your dog raw animal bones intimidates you, consider offering them a chew toy instead.
+Talk to a veterinarian for recommendations on which raw bones are best for your particular pup.

 If you need to speak with a vet but can’t get to one, head over to PangoVet.
 It’s our online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!